atkntepe/atkntepe/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Atakan
 ==============================================================================================================================

-UI Developer & Lead Dev of Primeflex
+Lead Developer of PrimeFlex & Community Manager
 ------------------------------------

 I'm a UI Developer and the Lead Developer of PrimeFlex, a part of the renowned Prime UI libraries like PrimeNG.
 My work involves creating intuitive and visually appealing user interfaces, strongly focusing on front-end technologies.
 One of the most rewarding aspects of my work is building and nurturing a passionate community around the products I develop.
 I firmly believe that an engaged and active user community is crucial for enhancing the product and driving its evolution.
 In addition to my professional work, I enjoy working on side projects, which allow me to explore new technologies and concepts.